ze-fernando/TodoApp-Django/README.md

-# TodoApp-Django

-## TodoList and authentication in django
+# TodoList and authentication in django

 ### Can you test application with
 ### User: user